BenBanerjeeRichards/perl-ide-server/notes/Importing.md

 * Some are 'pragmatic' and have specific meaning - they don't refer to a file. e.g. `use feature say`.
 See below.
 * Version can be included to require perl version
+* `use <Module>` looks up module via file path, but package name doesn't have to match/can contain multiple packages that can each be references
+* Doesn't matter where the use statement is put - position, lexical scope,...
+As it's handled statically by perl.

 ```perl
 use v4.5;